 SoulPancake offers a number of exercises in their book, SoulPancake: Chew on Life’s Big Questions.
 Like these acting exercises:

 - The ‘As If’ exercise – ‘Walk around the space as if walking through water.’
 Or, ‘Eat food as if you’re a monkey.’

 - ‘The Sexy Nostril’ exercise – Make a list of body parts, choose a paired body part and adjective, create a character based on this.

 - Over 90 other exercises for blasting off your creative freedoms.

 And, check out these 19 daily habits of artists to help you unlock your creative genius.

 Not quite ready to dive into a form of expression?
 That’s okay.
 Consider a few ideas and practices around your unique sense of expression and how to make it your own.

 The Whole Brain

-People say that if you’re a ‘left-brained person’ you’re more pragmatic and analytical, and if you’re a ‘right-brain oriented person’, then you’re more creative and free-thinking.
-That’s a load of malarkey.
-Your ability to express yourself is not predetermined since birth.
+People say that if you’re a ‘left-brain oriented person’ you’re more pragmatic and analytical, and if you’re a ‘right-brain oriented person’, then you’re more creative and free-thinking.
+This has in fact been debunked.
+Your ability to express yourself is not predetermined from birth.
 Creativity is a muscle.
 Expression takes time and experience.
 Imaginative ideas might follow a logical set of steps in order to present themselves to the world.
-Some of the most genius and abstract ideas about our world have come from the most pragmatic minds of our time like Einstein, Darwin, Freud and Mozart.
+Some of the most genius and abstract ideas about our world have come from the most pragmatic minds of our time, like Einstein, Darwin, Freud, and Mozart.
 Creativity requires us to use our whole brain.